-Last updated on July 8th, 2018.
+Last updated on October 20th, 2018.

 This is one of the reasons Indian cuisine is one of the most accessible cuisines across the world.
 It has as well SO many varieties.
 It will take months to try all the dishes, though you will skip something in any case.
-I have found some cool food festivals, that give a nice intro into Indian cuisine.
+I have put up this list of food festivals in India that will give you a nice intro to Indian cuisine.